-Anna and I were able to walk to the Walk of Fame from our hotel our first morning there but that was really the only thing we could walk to.
-We were just down the street from the Hollywood Bowl as well but there is nothing to see from street level.
-Our neighborhood was a little gritty in spots but nothing was really walkable.
+Anna and I could walk to the Walk of Fame from our hotel our first morning there, but that was really the only thing we could walk to.
+We were just down the street from the Hollywood Bowl as well, but there is nothing to see from street level.
+Our neighborhood was a little gritty in spots, but nothing was really walkable.
 If you go to the Walk of Fame, go early in the morning before the crowds get there.

-If you want a more walkable experience, plan to stay on Sunset Blvd. or the strip as it is called.
+If you want a more walkable experience, plan to stay on Sunset Blvd. or the strip as they call it.
 Much more to walk to than where we were staying, which made us regret our choice a little.
-Also, downtown Los Angeles is not close to any of this so if you are thinking the downtown is a good place to stay if you are looking to do the touristy things, it isn’t unless you have an unlimited Lyft or Uber budget.
+Also, downtown Los Angeles is far from any of this, so if you are thinking the downtown is a good place to stay if you are looking to do the touristy things, it isn’t unless you have an unlimited Lyft or Uber budget.

 Definitely book your tour before you even leave for Hollywood.
 I booked it three days before we left Illinois and saved $50.
-I feel like when you get in vacation mode, you end up spending way more than you would at home.
+I feel like when you get in vacation mode; you end up spending way more than you would at home.
 I also did research before booking so rely on reviews etc.. to help you make your decision.
 One thing I have learned over the years is that there are whiny-ass people in the world and those people LOVE to leave reviews.
-So use good judgment when using reviews to make your decision.

 I chose Starline Tours because it has been around forever.
-I initially wanted to do the TMZ Tour because I wrote them into my screenplay but it was way more expensive.
-Essentially these buses go to the same places (celebrity “homes”, movie sites, etc) but I wanted one that visited Beverly Hills as well as the Hollywood Sign.
-If I had to choose again, I would probably still do Starline but there were a few disappointments like, we didn’t get much viewing of the Hollywood Sign.
+I initially wanted to do the TMZ Tour because I wrote them into my screenplay, but it was way more expensive.
+Essentially, these buses go to the same places (celebrity “homes”, movie sites, etc) but I wanted one that visited Beverly Hills and the Hollywood Sign.
+If I had to choose again, I would probably still do Starline, but there were a few disappointments like, we got little viewing of the Hollywood Sign.

 I guess I thought we would get closer than this:

-Yes, I realize it was made for television, geez.
+Yes, I realize they made it for television.

-But we got to see Drew Carey’s trash cans so it was all good.
+But we got to see Drew Carey’s trash cans!

-Our favorite part of the tour was Beverly Hills because it really is just stunning.
-Our tour guide really loved his job and it translated into being an amazing tour guide.
-He told us stories to fill gaps of time at stoplights, let us know how he loved old Holywood glam (me too) and gave us back stories on certain parts of the towns we were going through.
+Our tour guide really loved his job, and it translated into being an amazing tour guide.
+He told us stories to fill gaps of time at stoplights, let us know how he loved old Holywood glam (me too), and gave us backstories on certain parts of the towns we were going through.